TIBCOSoftware/snappydata/docs/howto/start_snappy_cluster.md

     *	If these are absent in the destination member
     *	If their content is different.
     	In latter case, a backup of the file is taken in **conf/backup** directory, on the destination member, before copy.

 *	`--run <cmd-to-run-on-selected-nodes>`
 	If specified, the given command(s) is executed on specified members.
-Command to be executed specified after --run`` must be in double-quotes.
+Command to be executed specified after `--run ""` must be in double-quotes.

 ### Example